kimutaiRop/julia_crd_rbd/README.md

     Error                   566.875                21                26.994
     total                   3064.875                31                98.867

-this table is copies from `atom hydrogen` execution of the program
+this table is copied from `atom hydrogen` execution of the program

-# get and run program
+## get and run program

-you need to install julia v1.4 and above first from https://julialang.org I used 1.4 during development
+you need to install julia v1.4 and above first from https://julialang.org I used v1.4 during development

 to run the program clone the copy and navigate to the folder of the project in `terminal` or `cmd`